 This is why the employee voice is so important.
 The employee voice exists where everyone in the organisation feels they have a say in the decision-making process, where they feel heard and listened to, and their views are taken into account and acted upon.
-Ensuring that your employees feel that they have a voice within your company and that that voice is listened to is key to your employee engagement efforts.
+Ensuring your employees feel that they have a voice within your company and that voice is listened to is key to your employee engagement efforts.
 Without a robust employee voice strategy, you risk increasing the disconnect between employer and employee.

 What is employee voice?